-- b.
+b.
 PC and BZA Applications.
 Fees shall be collected at the time the application is filed.
-PC/BZA Application fees are non-refundable. - c.
+PC/BZA Application fees are non-refundable.

+c.
 Erroneously Paid Fees.
 A fee paid in error may be refunded at the discretion of the Administrator.

-NON-CONFORMING LOTS, STRUCTURES & USES
+CHAPTER NINE NON-CONFORMING LOTS, STRUCTURES & USES

-- 1. Within the districts established by this UDO or by amendments that may later be adopted, there exist individually or in combination: legally non-conforming lots; legally non-conforming structures; legally non-conforming site features; legally non-conforming uses of land; and legally non-conforming zoning districts, which were lawful before this UDO was passed or amended, but which would be prohibited, regulated, or restricted under the terms of this UDO or future amendments. - 2.
-It is the intent of this UDO to permit these legal non-conformities to continue until they are removed.
-It is further the intent of this UDO that non-conformities shall not be enlarged upon, expanded, extended, or intensified, nor be used as grounds for adding other structures or uses which are prohibited elsewhere in the same district. - 3.
-Illegal uses existing at the time this UDO is enacted shall not be validated by virtue of its enactment. - 4.
-The burden of establishing the legality of a non-conformity that is lawfully existing under the provisions of this UDO is upon the property owner of the non-conformity and not upon the jurisdiction. - 5.
-Non-conforming uses are declared by this UDO to be incompatible with permitted uses in the districts in which such uses are located.
-A non-conforming use of a structure, a nonconforming use of land, or a non-conforming use of a structure and land in combination shall not be extended or enlarged after passage of this UDO by attachment on a building or premises of additional signs intended to be seen from off the premises, or by the addition of other uses of a nature which would be generally prohibited in the district in which such use is located. - 6.
-To avoid undue hardship, nothing in this UDO shall be deemed to require a change in the plans, construction, or designated use
+1. Within the districts established by this UDO or by amendments that may later be adopted, there exist individually or in combination: legally non-conforming lots; legally non-conforming structures; legally non-conforming site features; legally non-conforming uses of land; and legally non-conforming zoning districts, which were lawful before this UDO was passed or amended, but which would be prohibited, regulated, or restricted under the terms of this UDO or future amendments.

+2. It is the intent of this UDO to permit these legal non-conformities to continue until they are removed, but not to encourage their survival.
+It is further the intent of this UDO that non-conformities shall not be enlarged upon, expanded, extended, or intensified, nor be used as grounds for adding other structures or uses which are prohibited elsewhere in the same district.

+3. Illegal uses existing at the time this UDO is enacted shall not be validated by virtue of its enactment.

+4. The burden of establishing the legality of a non-conformity that is lawfully existing under the provisions of this UDO is upon the property owner of the non-conformity and not upon the jurisdiction.

+5. Non-conforming uses are declared by this UDO to be incompatible with permitted uses in the districts in which such uses are located.
+A non-conforming use of a structure, a nonconforming use of land, or a non-conforming use of a structure and land in combination shall not be extended or enlarged after passage of this UDO by attachment on a building or premises of additional signs intended to be seen from off the premises, or by the addition of other uses of a nature which would be generally prohibited in the district in which such use is located.

-- of any building or development on which actual construction was lawfully begun prior to the effective date of adoption or amendment of this UDO and upon which actual building construction has been carried on diligently. - 7.
-Where demolition or removal of an existing building has been substantially begun prior to rebuilding, such demolition or removal shall be deemed to be actual construction, provided that the work shall be carried on diligently.
+6. To avoid undue hardship, nothing in this UDO shall be deemed to require a change in the plans, construction, or designated use of any building or development on which actual construction was lawfully begun prior to the effective date of adoption or amendment of this UDO and upon which actual building construction has been carried on diligently.

+7. Where demolition or removal of an existing building has been substantially begun prior to rebuilding, such demolition or removal shall be deemed to be actual construction, provided that the work shall be carried on diligently.
 Actual construction is hereby defined at a minimum as having a valid ILP upon the initial passage of this UDO.